Erika Mejía

-Erika Mejía (born 30 July 1986) is an Honduran florist and businesswoman, CEO of WorldStaff USA and Lovely Roses, who has participated in major events such as Premios lo Nuestro 2018 and 2019, Latin Grammy, Premios Juventud and Nuestra Belleza Latina with its floral arrangements based on the preservation of roses.
+Erika Mejía (born 30 July 1986) is a Honduran florist and businesswoman, and CEO of WorldStaff USA and Lovely Roses, who has participated in major events such as Premios lo Nuestro 2018 and 2019, Latin Grammy, Premios Juventud and Nuestra Belleza Latina with its floral arrangements based on the preservation of roses.

-Known as "the artist's florist," she has done work for Thalía, Pitbull, Demi Lovato, Camila Cabello, Luis Fonsi, Anuel AA, among others.
+Known as "the artist's florist," she has done work for celebrities such as Thalía, Pitbull, Demi Lovato, Camila Cabello, Luis Fonsi, and Anuel AA among others.

 Career

 Mejía emigrated to the United States on September 15, the day of independence in Honduras, in 2006 at the age of 19, fleeing crime in her native country.
 Her mother and her stepfather owned a cable company.
 This is how the nickname for Erika and her brothers of "the children of the cable" was born.
-Mejía shared in various interviews that he arrived in Miami at the age of 19 and only 200 dollars in his pocket.
+Mejía shared in various interviews that she arrived in Miami at the age of 19 and only 200 dollars in her pocket.

 In the new country of residence, she began by working in an office for an employment agency.
 Two years later, when she became unemployed, she got a new opportunity as a waitress, later in a flower shop, however, she later decided to start in an employment agency where she did not do well.

 The failure of this employment agency, the work that bankruptcy generated for her, and the multiple jobs she had to do to raise the capital that would allow her to start a new agency a few years later, are some of the events that Mejía recalls as triggers for creating a new company.
 It would be in 2011 that WorldStaff USA would arrive, being an employment agency located in Miami, which would gradually expand with locations in Florida, New York, New Jersey, Texas, Pennsylvania and Minnesota.

 When the new employment agency was just beginning to bear fruit, the arrangements of roses as gifts kept arriving at the office, and with them, Mejía made gifts for other people.
 One day she decided and created the business that launched her career as a businesswoman: being a florist with flower arrangements that could last for years.